 Main Entrance, Reception and Ticketing Area

 The main entrance, reception and shop are situated on the ground floor – direct access from the car park is up 11 stone steps with handrail.
-Stair free access is through the Coffee House entrance, via the stair lift (maximum weight 225kg, 35 stone) or passenger lift.
 The floor surface is tiled and the area is evenly and well lit.
 There is a hearing loop system installed at the ticket desk.
-Wheelchair loan is available, free of charge, on request.
 The shop has some tall display racks but also lower displays which are accessible from a seated position.
 There is a lowered section of the counter.
 Staff will also offer assistance if required.

 A magnifying glass, pen and pad of paper are available at the counter.

 There is step free, level access throughout the ground floor.
 The floors are a mixture of wood and tiles.
 One of the room's floors is partially covered with a rug.
-The majority of the ground floor is well lit with natural light and ceiling lights.
-The Green Room and Watercolour gallery are more dimly lit to aid preservation of the exhibits.
-There is a bench in the Green Room.
+Most of the ground floor is well lit with natural light and ceiling lights.
+The Green Room and Watercolour Gallery are more dimly lit to aid preservation of the exhibits.
+Portable gallery stools are available if needed.
 There are Interpretation boards in each room, in large text.

 In two of our galleries there are two small flights of stairs - 4 steps with a handrail to one side.
-There is a stair lift at both (maximum weight 225kg, 35 stone) that one of our visitor experience staff will be happy to assist you with.
 The floor surface is mainly short pile carpet or vinyl tiles.
 Lighting in the galleries is generally bright and evenly lit.
-There are benches in all but one (Split Level Gallery) of the gallery spaces.
+There are window seats in the far room and gallery stools are available.
+We also now have a learning space in the lower split-level gallery that has additional seating.

-Public toilets are located on the lower ground floor, next to the Coffee House with level access from the car park.
-These toilets have a unisex accessible toilet with a light, easy open door (900mm, 35.5ins wide).
-There is 980mm/ 38.5ins transfer space to the left of the toilet, when facing the toilet.
-There are vertical rails either side of both the basin and toilet.
-The flooring is no-slip laminate.
-There are Handy No Touch taps.
+A unisex toilet and disabled toilet is located on the lower ground floor, accessible stair free from the car park.
+These toilets have a unisex accessible toilet with a door 900mm, 35.5 wide.
+There is 980mm/ 38.5ins transfer space to the right of the toilet, when facing the toilet.
+There are vertical rails either side of the toilet.
+The flooring is non-slip.
+There is a long handled mixer tap.
+Additional public unisex toilets are located in the cloakroom on the ground floor, with access up four steps.

-The Coffee House is located on the lower ground with direct, step free access from the car park.
-The entrance door to the Coffee House is 900mm, 35.5ins wide.
-Tables in the Coffee House are well spaced apart, with a clear height from the floor of 730mm.
+Tables in the Bakestone are well spaced apart, with a clear height from the floor of 730mm.
 The seating comprises of upright chairs without arms.
-Lighting is predominantly from overhead spotlights with some natural daylight.
-There is extra seating in an annex section at the rear of the Coffee House, accessible via three steps with handrails – during summer, weather permitting, seating is available outside by the lawn, overlooking the River Kent.
+Lighting is predominantly from overhead lights with some natural daylight.
+There is extra seating in an annex section at the rear of the Bakestone, accessible via two steps– during summer, weather permitting, seating is available outside by the lawn, overlooking the River Kent.

-The flooring in the Coffee House is wooden laminate.
+The flooring in the Bakestone is wooden laminate.
 Where possible all our food is locally sourced.
 We do our best to cater for any dietary requirements: please contact us in advance to check any specific requests you may have.
-The Coffee house is self-service, however, staff will be happy to assist on request.
+The Bakestone café is self-service, however, staff will be happy to assist on request.

-The gallery shop stocks a diverse and specialised range of art books and exhibition catalogues as well as greeting cards, postcards and prints from selected exhibitions.
+The Gallery shop stocks a diverse and specialised range of art books and exhibition catalogues as well as jewellery, ceramics, greeting cards, postcards and prints from selected exhibitions.

 The shop can be accessed directly from the main entrance/ ticketing area and is level throughout.
 A low level counter is provided and a hearing loop system installed.
 Staff will be happy to offer assistance if required.